pedrogfx/pedrogfx/README.md

 # Hey!

-- 💻 Data Engineering
+- 💻 Data Engineering;
-- </> Currently, I have dedicated myself a lot to learn about new technologies, like JavaScript and Python;
+- </> Currently, I have dedicated myself a lot to learn about new technologies;
 - 🎮 Passionate about video games and music;

 #